abdullahazharkhan/ctrl-z/README.md

    - Public repositories can be browsed and pulled by anyone.
 6. **Encryption**

-   - Use the RC4 encryption utility to encrypt/decrypt files as needed.
+   - Use the encryption algorithm to encrypt/decrypt files as needed.

 ---